Last updated: July 2, 2026

 To exercise these rights, contact us at the address provided in Section 14.
 We will respond within 30 days (or as required by applicable law).

-Data Protection Officer: Ashton Teng — privacy@kylon.io
+Data Protection Officer: Quinn — privacy@kylon.io

 9.2 Rights Under the California Consumer Privacy Act (CCPA/CPRA)